vmware/cloud-director-extension-standard-library/README.md

 ## Repository Filesystem Layout
 Every branch of the repository contains two folders at the root level.
 - `add-on` containing a solution add-on template per sub-folder.
-- `element/<elmenet type>` containing a building block elements, a template per sub-folder.
+- `element/<element type>` containing a solution add-on element template per sub-folder.

 > **Important**
-> The folder name for every template must be named after the major use case it delivers following the Kebab case naming convetion (ex. work-word-word).
+> The folder name for every template must be named after the major use case it delivers following the Kebab case naming convention (ex. work-word-word).

 Both `add-on` and `element/<element type>` folders might contain folders starting with `.`.
-These folders contain a helper tools for building, testing and documenting an add-on or its elements.
+These folders contain helper tools for building, testing and documenting an add-on or its elements.

 Filesystem Layout:
 ```shell